RebelLion420/android_device_motorola_perry/README.md

 Copyright (C) 2019 The LineageOS Project

-Device configuration for Moto G5S (montana)
+Device configuration for Moto E4 (perry)
 ==================================================

-The Motorola Moto G5S (codenamed _"montana"_) is a low-mid range smartphone from Motorola mobility.
+The Motorola Moto E4 (codenamed _"perry"_) is a low-mid range smartphone from Motorola mobility.

 ## Device specifications